riccardoNovaglia/master_review/README.md

 What I'd like it to do in the future
 - Integrate PR templates in the body input
 - Maybe not add all commits.
 If the whole team works on trunk, not all commits will be relevant to a specific feature
+- An easy way to pick start and end commit